[Ticker] France accuses Turkey of 'criminal' acts in Libya

 By EUobserver

-French president Emmanuel Macron railed against Turkey's actions in Libya, while defending Russia, in a press briefing in Germany Monday.
+French president Emmanuel Macron railed against Turkey's actions in Libya, while defending Russia, in a press briefing in Germany on Monday.
 "I think it's a historic and criminal responsibility for [Turkey] a member of Nato," to have sent troops to Libya, he said.
 "Russia doesn't claim to be intervening in Libya," he added.
-Turkey has backed the EU-backed government in Tripoli, while France and Russia have backed an opposing warlord.
+Turkey has backed the EU-recognised government in Tripoli, while France and Russia have backed a rival warlord.